Story of Bianca

 He then operated on me in March 2008, and after a month, I returned to school.

 I was fine until August 2011, when I had a CA125 relapse in my intestines.
 I was operated on and had an ileostomy.
 I’m now retired (after 40 years of teaching for the State, to which I swore loyalty in the seventies, I am unfit for any profitable job).
 Now, I’m a housewife, and I’m proud of my jams and my delicacies.
-I am overjoyed to be still alive and grateful to the HPV doctors who took care of me well.
+I am overjoyed to be still alive and grateful to the doctors who took care of me well.

 Story by Daniela